 Is Ibogaine or Ayahuasca Right for You?

 Ask yourself why you are seeking psychedelic medicine.
-Those wishing to further their conscious understanding would be better off taking ayahuasca.
-Those who wish to overcome addiction or communicate with their ancestors would be best off with an ibogaine experience.
-Whether intuitively drawn to ibogaine or ayahuasca, those who seek the wisdom each contain are usually offered profound insight into their current situation.
+Those wishing to further their conscious understanding would be better off taking Ayahuasca.
+Those who wish to overcome addiction or communicate with their ancestors would be best off with an Ibogaine experience.
+Whether intuitively drawn to Ibogaine or Ayahuasca, those who seek the wisdom each contain are usually offered profound insight into their current situation through either of these two amazing spiritual medicines.